sundeepbassi/djangopetblog/README.md

 To add code to the views file to show likes was shown in the walkthrough video I think therefore I blog.

-was shown in the walkthrough video I think therefore I blog.
+To add code to the settings and base html files for the messages was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.